siglens/siglens-docs/docs/instrument-traces/go-app.md

 ```bash
 SERVICE_NAME=my-service OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:8081/otlp go run main.go
 ```
-6. Run Siglens in a different terminal
+6. Run SigLens in a different terminal
 ```bash
 curl -L https://siglens.com/install.sh | sh
 ```
-7. Go to the bookstore app at http://localhost:8090/books and refresh the page a few times (you should see `{"data":[]}`) to send traces to Siglens.
+7. Go to the bookstore app at http://localhost:8090/books and refresh the page a few times (you should see `{"data":[]}`) to send traces to SigLens.
-8. After about 10 seconds, you should see the traces on Siglens on http://localhost:5122 then going to Tracing -> Search Traces and clicking the Find Traces button.
+8. After about 10 seconds, you should see the traces on SigLens on http://localhost:5122 then going to Tracing -> Search Traces and clicking the Find Traces button.

-Once you're on the Tracing tab of Siglens, you can search the traces and see health metrics and graphs for each service.
+Once you're on the Tracing tab of SigLens, you can search the traces and see health metrics and graphs for each service.

 ![search-go](/static/tutorials/search-traces-go.png)